 A frenulectomy is a specialized technique that treats this condition by removing the tight restriction, allowing increased penile skin range of motion.
-It is done under local anesthesia in our Perth clinic and takes only about 20 minutes to perform.
+It is done under local anesthesia in our Perth clinic locations and takes only about 20 minutes to perform.
 The goal of the procedure is functional so that the tight frenulum is released, allowing improved sexual pleasure without fear of pain or bleeding.

 What are the risks of the frenulectomy procedure?

 Swelling and bruising at the site of the procedure 1/100

 Infection requiring antibiotics 1/500